jxjo/Xoptfoil2/docs/worker/worker.md

 ---
 layout: home
-title: Worker Utility
+title: Worker Tool
 nav_order: 5
 has_children: false
 permalink: docs/worker
 ---

-# Worker Utility
+# Worker Tool
 {: .no_toc }

 The 'worker' is a handy command line tool to do various tasks around airfoil modification and optimization.
 {: .fs-6 .fw-300 }

 Typically it is called within a batch job to automate repeating tasks like setting flap positions and calculating polars for these flapped airfoils.
+The tool uses the internal functions of Xoptfoil2 so the results are exactly the same as the results of the operations during optimization.

+The basic format of a 'worker' call is like:

 ```
    worker -w <worker_action> [Options]
 ```

+The additional `[Options]` depend on the respective worker action described in the following sections.

 Following worker actions are supported